 – Agoric CEO, Dean Tribble

-At the Berlin Cosmos Hackathon in June, private projects related to the Agoric testnet were two of the winners:
+At the Berlin Cosmos Hackathon in June, two projects related to the Agoric testnet were the winners:

 - Agoric implemented a new, improved integration with Cosmos SDK.
 To show the full stack, the team demonstrated a simple “pixel” marketplace that uses the Agoric ERTP.
 It provides the ability to create digital assets that can color, buy, and sell pixels, and create further abstractions.
 This marketplace is an important illustration of how developers can manipulate electronic access rights and adapt assets for their needs using the Agoric framework.